 What You’ll Build

-By the end of this tutorial, you’ll have an assignment that:- Reads a list of customer cases or emails that need a response
+By the end of this tutorial, you’ll have an agent that:- Reads a list of customer cases or emails that need a response

 - Drafts a personalized reply for each one